If you are a parent of a newly diagnosed child with Usher syndrome, here are a few tips to help you start your journey.

 - Get your child’s diagnosis in writing from the geneticist and it’s helpful if your child’s GP, ENT, and paediatrician have a copy.

 - Find out about Usher syndrome so you can make informed decisions for your child.
-UsherKids Australia have a range of webinars and resources for parents on this website.
+UsherKids Australia has a range of webinars and resources for parents on this website.

 - Talk to other parents of children with Usher syndrome.
 They will be such a valuable resource to you, as you will become to them.